The new HTC Sense interface: what's so new about it?

 posted on Feb 19, 2013, 2:52 PM 4

 This is for you guys who dont like the UI...yeah the tile UI bla bla, WP bla bla bla, BUT, to not see the tiles, just slide it sideways, left or right, and thats it...it looks like an android UI again...i just one hands on video....the blink feed or tiles UI is just in one place, like a dedicated page for them...slide it right for example and you have the android UI again..simple as that...watch JON4LAKERS htc one hands on video on youtube and you'll see it.
 Just saw it.

+I would say its more of a Flipboard clone.
+IMO Flip Board is inspired by Live Tiles tho... so in a 6 degress of seperation type of thing...one could say this Blink Feed is Live Tile-ish.
 That said....I dont want any static things on my home screen.
 If I have to get another launcher just to remove it...I might dont want that phone.
 At the same time...I use Nova Launcher now so it might not be that big a deal.

 posted on Feb 21, 2013, 6:16 AM 0